xy-tech/X2100-BIOS-EC/README.md

 ## To update the EC
 1. After booting back up, run `sudo bash ec_update.sh` to flash the updated EC.
 1. _IMPORTANT_: Shutdown and unplug the power for 1 minute.
 1. Reboot and verify that all the settings are intact.

+# Enable PCH TPM2.0 (onboard TPM that is in Intel ME)
+1. Go into BIOS
+1. Advanced
+1. PCH-FW Config
+1. PTT
+1. Change from dTPM to PTT

 # Fixing screen tearing
 * Turn off CSM settings in the advanced menu.
 This is turned off by default if you flash the BIOS in here.